 Neighbourhood and local groups are already starting up meals on wheels or meal delivery services, as well as just cooking and sharing meals with neighbours and friends.

 Keeping connected, busy, healthy and entertained

-The reality of self-isolation for an elderly person who already lives alone is the primary concern.
-Whilst in regular times they may not go out very often, the self-imposed exile or quarantine makes it something entirely more worrying.
+The reality of isolation for a long period of time for all of us is really concerning.
+Whilst in regular times your elderly parents may not go out very often, the self-imposed exile or quarantine makes it something entirely more worrying.

 Keeping connected during self-isolation

-If your parents have a computer or smartphone – set up (and maybe undertake a bit of training) Skype or WhatsApp – so you can have regular face to face chats.
+Hopefully your parents are already set up with a computer or smartphone – but you may need to undertake a bit of training Skype or WhatsApp – so they can have regular face to face chats with family and friends.

 Perhaps you ‘ve got an old phone in a drawer, or a laptop that you don’t use too much anymore…….. now is the time to get them connected.

 You could start to have open skype sessions – where it’s on the background – perhaps while you cook supper – try to create just general chit chat.